 What Is Casual Attire For Men

-The dress term ‘casual’ is one of the most wildly overused words in the modern sartorial lexicon.
+The dress term ‘casual’ clothing for men is one of the most wildly overused words in the modern sartorial lexicon.
 For the uninitiated, it can run the full gamut of a Bintang and boardies to a sports coat and chinos.
 However, for the purposes of the modern-day gent, ‘casual attire’, more than anything else, should speak to an informal yet elegant mode of dressing.
 Not so much a dress code as an attitude and approach to personal style, casual attire is a true art that, once mastered, should be able to hold you in good stead for most occasions.
 Here, we explain how.

-When Is It Appropriate To Wear Casual Clothing
+When Is It Appropriate To Wear Casual Clothing For Men

 The average chap spends most of his life in casual outfits.
 They’re the run about outfits you wear when grabbing a coffee; heading to sporting events; meeting mates for a drink and everything in between.
 In short; the garb you wear for the routine stuff in your life.
 However, just because it’s quotidian doesn’t mean it should be treated with any less care or nuance than ensembles for more formal events.